JFS ~ jamaicanfamilysearch.com

 4. How do I research my family on this site?

 Read the page "Where do I begin."
 Then do a Search for the surname.
-The Search Results will include pages that will be in the free pages ("Samples") or in the pages which are only accessed by subscription ("Members").
 If your ancestors were property owners you can also check the property name to see if it is listed in an Almanac or Directory.
 If your ancestors were business people they may appear in the 1878 or 1891 Business Directory.
 If they were slaves they may be in Manumissions or the Private Acts of Assembly.
 All of these categories may also be in the Registers and Wills section.
 Roman Catholics, including French refugees would be in the Roman Catholic pages.
 Jewish ancestors would be in the Jewish pages as well as Directories.
 Their burials may appear in the Monumental Inscriptions.
 Pursue all the answers on the Results page.
-This may require paying a subscription, but you may be saving yourself years of research work.

 5. I am interested in the history of Jamaica.
 What should I look at?

-Read the historical outlines in both the free and the Members' pages.
-Browse the old newspapers--the Gleaners, the Royal Gazettes and the Gall's newsletter.
+Read the historical outlines in both the Historical Background and the History pages.
+Browse the old newspapers--the Gleaners, the Royal Gazettes and the Gall's newsletter, and others.
 Read the selections from Caribbeana.
 Read the books on this site, the History of the Parish of Trelawny, the Memoir of Thomas Callender, or the introduction to the Monumental Inscriptions of the West Indies.
 Look at the old drawings and maps that are in the Photo Album and the Members' pages.
 Browse through other excerpts and original articles mentioned on the Home page.

 6. I am taking a trip to Jamaica to do research.
 What should I look at on this site?